elijah-potter/blog/posts/a_case_for_procrastination.md

 ### JIT Compilation and Hot Reload

+This is where we get to the title of the article.

 The concepts of lean thinking extend into compiler technology.
 The Toyota Production System includes the concept of "Just-in-time", meaning, "to only produce exactly what is needed for the product, exactly when in the process it is required."